-While it is always the way to go when it comes to a road trip, it will not serve you well when it comes to marketing.
+While it is always the way to go when it comes to a road trip, it will not serve you well when it comes to marketing strategies.

 Ask anyone who has attempted to launch a brand on the fly, and they will tell you a marketing planning process is crucial.
 Understanding all steps of the strategic marketing planning process makes executing it that much easier.
 As you will see, these three steps require time and dedication to result in the marketing mix success.

-Consider this: You want to spend at least as much time planning the launch as you spent bringing your big idea to life through strategic marketing planning.
+Consider this: You want to spend at least as much time on the marketing plan for your launch as you spent bringing your big idea to life through strategic marketing planning.

-Planning ahead ensures you fly high instead of flop.
+Crafting your marketing plan ahead of time ensures you fly high instead of flop.
 We’ll break down each necessary step in this article, providing you with the ultimate strategic marketing planning process to apply to any product or service.

 3 Strategic Marketing Planning Process Steps

 Perform Data Collection and Analysis In Your Market Research

 Before you can even attempt to create marketing plan, campaign, and associated materials, you need to understand who you will be marketing towards.